In order to create a booking system, you should first create “Booking” products.

 - Maximum duration: 7

-By enabling the check min/max duration option, the calendar in frontend will show the dates which are no longer available, including the minimum/maximum duration.
+By enabling the check min/max duration option in the Booking Form settings, the calendar in frontend will show the dates which are no longer available, including the minimum/maximum duration.

 For example, customer A has booked the Amsterdam Room from 12 July – 18 July.
 The minimum duration to book this room is 3 days, therefore it is not possible for Customer B to book the room from 10 to 18 July, considering the minimum of 3 days plus the booked period.